pachyderm/docs/content/2.3.x/deploy-manage/deploy/helm-install.md

 This page gives a high level view of the steps to follow to install Pachyderm using Helm.
 Find our chart on [Artifacthub](https://artifacthub.io/packages/helm/pachyderm/pachyderm) or in our [GitHub repository](https://github.com/pachyderm/pachyderm/tree/{{ config.pach_branch }}/etc/helm/pachyderm).

-!!!
-Attention
+{{% notice warning %}}
 We are now shipping Pachyderm with an **optional embedded proxy** allowing your cluster to expose one single port externally.
 This deployment setup is optional.

 If you choose to deploy Pachyderm with a Proxy, check out our new recommended architecture and [deployment instructions](../deploy-w-proxy/) as they alter some of the following instructions.
+{{% /notice%}}

+{{% notice warning %}}
-!!!
-Important "Before your start your installation process."
+Before your start your installation process.

 - Refer to this generic page for more information on  how to install and get started with `Helm`.
 - Read our [infrastructure recommendations](../ingress/).
 You will find instructions on setting up an ingress controller, a TCP load balancer, or connecting an Identity Provider for access control.

 - If you are planning to use Pachyderm UI with authentication, read our [Console deployment](../console/) instructions.
 Note that, unless your deployment is `LOCAL` (i.e., on a local machine for development only, for example, on Minikube or Docker Desktop), the deployment of Console requires the set up of a DNS, an Ingress, and the activation of authentication.
+{{% /notice%}}

 ## Install
 ### Prerequisites